zeusthegoat/midnite-flask-app/README.md

    - Versioning and audit trails for both app code and infrastructure changes.
 - Improved Developer Experience:
   Developers can now run the app locally using Docker or use the publicly deployed API running on EC2, reducing setup complexity and environment inconsistencies.
+- Monitoring with Prometheus and Grafana
+  Includes integrated observability using Prometheus for metrics collection and Grafana for visualization. prometheus_client is used in the Flask app to expose internal metrics at /metrics

 # Running unit tests
 Tests live in tests/ directory.
 Run with "pytest"